Red Chillies Entertainment: Sports

 In 2008, Red Chillies acquired ownership rights for the franchise representing Kolkata in the Twenty20 cricket tournament Indian Premier League, for a price of US$75.09 million, and have since named the team Kolkata Knight Riders.
 KKR is the richest team in the IPL and it has been ranked as the most valued with a brand value of $42.1 million.
 Financially, KKR is the most profitable franchise in the IPL.
 The home of the Kolkata Knight Riders is Eden Gardens.

 In 2011, they introduced the Mumbai franchise in the motorsport racing league i1 Super Series.
 In 2012, SRK showed his interest to buy a 50& share of Dempo S.C.
 Indian football club of I League.
 He also has a 50% stake in the Caribbean Premier League franchise Trinidad and Tobago Red Steel from 2015 onwards.
-The team had many popular former players and the current coach of Kolkata Knight Riders, Jacques Kallis and other well-known players like Kamran Akmal, Dwayne Bravo, Johan Botha, Darren Bravo and Cameron Delport etc.
+The team had many popular former players and the current coach of Kolkata Knight Riders, Jacques Kallis and other well-known players like Kamran Akmal, Dwayne Bravo, Johan Botha, Darren Bravo and Cameron Delport, etc.

-The team cinched their maiden Caribbean Premier League title in 2015, right after Shahrukh Khan became the owner of the franchise.
+The team clinched their maiden Caribbean Premier League title in 2015, right after Shahrukh Khan became the owner of the franchise.
 He changed the name and logo of the team the very next season to Trinbago Knight Riders, with the name and the logo being almost identical to KKR.

-In 2022, Knight Riders Group acquires Abu Dhabi Knight Riders (ADKR) franchise in UAE International League T20.
+In 2022, Knight Riders Group (KRG) acquires Abu Dhabi Knight Riders (ADKR) franchise in UAE International League T20.
+KRG had also acquired a franchise in Cricket South Africa's T20 Global League, but the league was eventually scrapped and replaced with Mzansi Super League due to the absence of the board to secure a broadcasting deal.
+Other Indian Premier League Franchises have followed KRG's path and have franchises in T20 Leagues outside India, or have shown interest for the same.
+In 2022, KRG announced the construction of a 10,000-seater stadium in Los Angeles, in partnership with Major League Cricket, for their franchise (Los Angeles Knight Riders) and is designated as the venue for 2028 Summer Olympics being the sole stadium in Los Angeles, other than the inferior Leo Magnus Cricket Complex.